 Beyond the Elections

-The meticulous planning that Kabila has undertaken to retain influence after the December elections reveals his interest in preserving the status quo.
+The meticulous planning that Kabila has undertaken to retain influence after elections reveals his interest in preserving the status quo.
 This sets up a conundrum for the DRC, as most Congolese believe that fundamental reforms in governmental authority are needed to reverse the country’s escalating instability.

 The institutions that should safeguard Congo’s resources and check the executive—especially the courts and parliament—are themselves severely compromised and unable to deliver on their mandates.
 Restoring their independence is imperative if the next government is to break from the current trajectory and deliver real change for the country.

 The period of institutional strengthening between 2006 and 2009 when the legislature emerged as an important check on the executive provides a relevant precedent.
 During this period, the National Assembly conducted 43 independent investigations leading to the sanctioning of ministers and reallocation of expenditures.
 For its part, the Senate oversaw 28 independent investigations that prescribed remedies for numerous instances of misconduct by the executive branch.
 While parliament eventually lost its independence due to executive interference, the case demonstrates the feasibility of establishing autonomous branches of government in the DRC.